Julius L. Chambers: Julius Chambers Highway

 A 4 mile section of Interstate 85 in Charlotte, from Interstate 77 (Exit 38) to U.S. Highway 29 (Exit 42), was dedicated as the Julius Chambers Highway in 2018.

 Julius L. Chambers High School

-The former Vance High School in Charlotte, whose namesake was a Confederate soldier in the Civil War, was renamed to Julius L. Chambers High School in 2020.
+The former Zebulon B. Vance High School in Charlotte, whose namesake was a former lawyer, politician, and Confederate officer in the Civil War, was renamed to Julius L. Chambers High School in 2020.